luuptek/luuptek-wp-starter/README.md

 To have a full advantages of this theme, some core/gutenberg functionality has been moved into own plugin: https://github.com/luuptek/luuptek-mu-plugins (private)

+### Theme json

+There is basic theme.json available, but it's recommended to use sass styling in `assets/styles`.
+If doing Luuptek-project, just remove theme.json and install luuptek-mu-plugins to define color palette.

 ### Features

 - Gutenberg ready, possibility to add any core Gutenberg blocks into your default page template with three different width options (default, wide, full wide)